Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

 \cite{Kallus2017RecursiveData} proved that $\QkptI(\pi)$ is an unbiased estimator of $Q(\pi)$ when Assumption~\ref{asu:sufficient_partition} holds, which is the case in \emph{marginally} randomized settings for example.
 A salient advantage of K-PT is that, if Assumption 1 \emph{does} hold, it avoids predicting~$\mu$ and thus avoids the bias caused by potentially inaccurate estimates~$\hat \mu$.
 Unfortunately, though, in \emph{conditionally} randomized settings, decision trees will in general not satisfy Assumption~\ref{asu:sufficient_partition} and the tree obtained by maximizing $\QkptI(\pi)$ may be severely suboptimal for the problem of maximizing $Q(\pi)$.
 In fact, as we now demonstrate, K-PT may actively choose trees that violate Assumption~\ref{asu:sufficient_partition} even when the complete out-of-sample distribution is available \emph{and} the tree is deep enough to allow branching on all covariates that are predictive of outcomes and treatment assignments.

 \begin{example} Consider the following data distribution.
 Let the covariate vector $X = (X^1, X^2) \in \{0,1\}^2$, where $X^1$ and $X^2$ are independent and Bernoulli distributed with parameter 0.5.
 We interpret $X^1$ to denote the severity of a patient's condition, where $X^1 = 0$ (resp.\ $X^1=1$) indicates a healthy (resp.\ sick) patient. $X^2$ is a noise variable, unrelated to both the outcomes and the treatment assignments.
 There are two possible treatments, where $K=1$ (resp.\ $K=0$) indicates that the patient was treated (resp.\ not treated).
-Treatments are assigned according to a conditionally randomized experiment, with $\mathbb P(K=0|X^1=0) = 0.9$ and $\mathbb P(K=0|X^1=1) = 0.1$, i.e., 90\% of healthy patients do not receive the treatment, and 90\% of sick patients do.
-Table~\ref{table:expected} shows the expected values of the potential outcomes in dependence of the covariate values. \comment{To circumvent any finite sample issues, we assume that we have sufficient historical data at our disposal to be able to estimate all quantities in the K-PT estimator of~$Q(\pi)$ without errors; thus we can work with the true values in~\eqref{eq:kallus_estimator}, rather than with their empirical estimates provided in the definition of $\QkptI(\pi)$.}We assume that we have sufficient historical data at our disposal so that we can work with the true values in~\eqref{eq:kallus_estimator} rather than with their empirical estimates provided in the definition of~$\QkptI(\pi)$.
+Treatments are assigned according to a conditionally randomized experiment, with $\mathbb P(K=0|X^1=0) = 0.9$ and $\mathbb P(K=0|X^1=1) = 0.1$, i.e., 90\% of healthy patients do not receive the treatment, and 90\% of sick patients do. \newnj{Thus, the assumptions of conditional exchangeability and positivity hold in this setting, see Section~\ref{section:randomization} for definitions and pointers to the relevant literature.
+The above numbers imply that $\mathbb{P}(K=0)=\mathbb{P}(K=1)=0.5$ in the population}.
+Table~\ref{table:expected} shows the expected values of the potential outcomes in dependence of the covariate values.
+For simplicity, we assume that: \textit{1)} the potential outcomes in Table~\ref{table:expected} have zero variance, meaning there is no uncertainty in the outcomes conditional on $X$; and \textit{2)} we have sufficient historical data at our disposal so that we can work with the true values in~\eqref{eq:kallus_estimator} rather than with their empirical estimates provided in the definition of~$\QkptI(\pi)$.

 From Table~\ref{table:expected}, it can be seen that the (unique) optimal policy treats sick patients only.
-In particular, this optimal policy can be modelled by a prescriptive tree of depth one (i.e., a tree with a single branching node and two leafs) that branches on~$X^1$, does not treat any of the healthy patients (left leaf) and treats all sick patients (right leaf).
+In particular, this optimal policy can be modeled by a prescriptive tree of depth one (i.e., a tree with a single branching node and two leafs) that branches on~$X^1$, does not treat any of the healthy patients (left leaf) and treats all sick patients (right leaf).
 The expected outcome under this policy is given by

 One may similarly calculate the expected outcomes under a policy that branches on the noise feature~$X^2$.
 In this case, no matter which treatment is assigned at each leaf, the resulting policies would have a lower expected outcome of 0.5.
 These candidate policies and the corresponding expected outcomes under each policy are illustrated in the top row of Figure~\ref{fig:kallus_example}.